Volunteering at the Library

 The Public Collection; Public Art - Public Books

 IndyPL is seeking volunteers to help process, stock, and maintain books at select The Public Collection art installations located in Indianapolis.
 The Public Collection is a Rachel Simon and IndyPL partnership project administered through the Central Indiana Community Foundation (CICF).
 Volunteers are needed for our Central Library and Outreach department.
 The volunteer commitment will generally be 2-3 hours a week, though the schedule will be flexible depending upon project need as well as volunteer and library staff schedules.
 The Public Collection runs through 2017.
 Learn more about this exciting and unique project and contact us if you wish to become involved!
+(Volunteers serving in this position will need to have the ability to lift and transport boxes of books).

 Special Event Volunteer

 The Library is always searching for volunteers to help greet and assist the public who attend special Library programs.
 Volunteers who assist with special programs are utilized on an "on call" basis depending on the need for volunteer assistance.
-Most adult special programs are held in the evening or on weekends.
+Most special programs are held in the evening or on weekends.

 Special Event Volunteer, various sites.
 Variety is the spice of life!
 Let us know if you'd like to be added to the Special Event Volunteer list.
 We'll contact you throughout the year when there are special event opportunities.
 (Holiday parties, Galas, Author book signings, and more!)